Born: 7. December 2000., Debrecen, Hungary

 Height: 175 cm (5 ft 9 in)

 Debut season: 2014

 Member of Audi Sport racing academy

-From her first car racing salary she immidiately offered for charitable purposes.
+From her first car racing salary she immediately started supporting charitable purposes.

-Besides car racing, Vivien plays piano and loves horse-riding.
+Besides car racing, Vivien plays the piano and loves horse-back riding.